 In March 1872, President Ulysses S. Grant temporarily reassigned Howard as Special Indian Commissioner to the hostile Apaches of New Mexico and Arizona.
 During Howard’s absence, on June 10, 1872, Congress declared “That the Bureau of Refugees, Freedmen, and Abandoned Lands shall be discontinued . . .” effective June 30, 1872 (with the exception of the payment of wartime claims of black soldiers and sailors, and the administration of the Freedmen’s Hospital in Washington, DC.).
 When Howard returned from the West, he remained commissioner of the Freedmen’s Bureau until July 1874, when officials placed him in command of the Department of Columbia.

 Upon returning west, Howard campaigned against Chief Joseph of the Nez Perce tribe and other Native Americans in Oregon, Washington, Idaho, and Montana.

 In 1882, Howard returned east to serve as Superintendent of the U.S. Military Academy from January 21 to September 1, 1882.
 After his stint at West Point, Howard traveled west, where he commanded the Department of the Platte from 1882 to 1886.
 On March 19, 1886, officials promoted Howard to major general in the regular army.
 He next commanded the Division of the Pacific and the Department of California from 1886 to 1888.

 Howard once again returned east to command the Division of the Atlantic from 1888 to 1891.
 His final command was the Department of the East from 1891 to 1894.
-Howard retired from active service on November 8, 1894, at the age of sixty-four.
+Howard retired from active service on November 8, 1894, at age sixty-four.